28 Ideas For Small Rooms

 - Thin legs: Use pieces of furniture with thin, small and inconspicuous legs.
 These do not obscure the view, which makes each room look bigger.

-- Folding table instead of a desk: In small apartments, there is often no room for a real desk.
-If you do not want to use the dining table, a folding table is a good option.
+- Folding table: In small apartments, there is often no room for a proper desk.
+A folding table is a good option if you do not want to use the dining table as your work space.

 - Wall shelves: Shelves that are fixed to the wall are a wonderful way to create extra storage space.
-Underneath the shelves, you can place other pieces of furniture such.
-For example, a desk.
+You can place other pieces of furniture under the wall-mounted shelves, such as a desk.

-- Sliding Doors: If possible, replace regular doors with sliding doors.
-That was you can often use space that is otherwise occupied by the arc of the door.
+- Sliding doors: If possible, replace regular doors with sliding doors.
+That way you can free up the space that would be otherwise occupied by the arc of the door.

-- Trolleys: Small trolleys with several levels not only look stylish, but they also offer a flexible storage space.
+- Trolleys: Small trolleys with several levels not only look stylish, they also offer flexible storage space.

-- Hanging bedside table: If you do not have much space next to the bed, a hanging bedside table attached to your bed is one way to make more room.
+- Hanging bedside table: If you do not space for a bedside table, a hanging table attached to your bed is a good alternative.

-- Clothes rack: One does not always need a cupboard or an armoire to put away clothes.
-Clothes can also be organized on coat racks and hangers.
+- Clothes rack: A cupboard or an armoire is not necessary to put away clothes.
+Clothes can also be stored on hangers and stored on clothes racks.
 The room will look larger.
-In addition, you are more flexible than with a heavy cabinet.
+Pluse, you gain more flexibility without a heavy cabinet.

-- Multifunctional furniture: Furniture that has a variety of uses is a must in small homes because it maximizes every square centimetre.
+- Multifunctional furniture: Furniture that has a variety of uses is a must in small homes because it maximises every available inch.

-- Transparent coffee table: A transparent coffee table, such as made of glass, does not obstruct the view, creating the impression of more space.
-In addition, under the table other things can be stowed, such as low stools.
+- Transparent coffee table: A coffee table with a transparent (eg. glass) tabletop does not obstruct the view and creates the impression of more space.
+Plus you can store smaller items such as low stools under it.

 - Chests as a coffee table: An alternative to a glass coffee table is the use of a chest.
 So you have storage space in addition to a table.

-- Use any space: No matter how small the area, everything should be put to use in a small apartment.
+- Use space effectively: No matter how small the area, put every little bit of space to use.
 For example, you can hang up your towel on a hook on your bedroom door.